 What is a CDN?

-You can do all of the onsite speed optimization necessary, but if your site is still lagging, then investing in a CDN might be a smart move.
+You can do all the onsite speed optimization necessary, but investing in a CDN might be brilliant if your site is still lagging.

-For websites that have a large global audience, this can be incredibly helpful.
-Instead of a visitor having to access your website that’s stored on your Montana server, they can access a version of your site that’s closest to them.
-This can greatly help to reduce loading time by seconds.
+This can be incredibly helpful for websites with a large global audience.
+Instead of visitors accessing your website stored on your Montana server, they can access a version of your site closest to them.
+This can significantly help to reduce loading time by seconds.

-When a visitor accesses your site there are certain files that need to load.
+When a visitor accesses, your site-specific files need to load.
 Duplicates of these files are stored on C.D.N. edge servers across the globe.
-When someone visits your site they can access the files that are closest to them in a physical location.
+When someone visits your site, they can access the files closest to them in a physical location.

-With a CDN the files have to travel a shorter distance, so load times are shortened.
+With a CDN, the files travel a shorter distance, so load times are shortened.

 How Regular Hosting and CDNs Differ

-Since you already have a WordPress site, your site is already being hosted in a certain location.
-All of your website’s files are stored on this single physical server, which users then access when they type in your URL.
+Since you already have a WordPress site, your site is already hosted in a specific location.
+All your website’s files are stored on this single physical server, which users then access when they type in your URL.

-Note, some WordPress hosting providers actually have CDNs built into their hosting packages, so you won’t have to use a separate CDN on top of your existing hosting.
+Note that some WordPress hosting providers have CDNs built into their hosting packages, so you won’t have to use a separate CDN on top of your existing hosting.